Old Dog Not Eating: Why It Happens and What To Do

 Vomiting prevents the dog from keeping food down and often indicates more than a minor stomach upset in senior dogs.

-This situation requires prompt veterinary care, especially if vomiting is repeated or contains blood.
+This situation requires immediate veterinary care, especially if vomiting is repeated or contains blood.

 What to Do If Your Old Dog Is Not Eating